arielmission-space/PAOS/docs/source/user/inputs/index.rst

 Parse configuration file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-`PAOS` implements the method :func:`~paos.paos_parseconfig.parse_config` that parses the .ini configuration file, prepares the simulation run and returns the simulation parameters and the optical chain.
+`PAOS` implements the method :func:`~paos.core.parseConfig.parse_config` that parses the .ini configuration file, prepares the simulation run and returns the simulation parameters and the optical chain.
 This method can be called as in the example below.